ssrothman/CaloML/README.md

 ## 4. Technical details

-The mechanics of the truth definition and some studies can be found [here](TBD: link to some slides).
+The mechanics of the truth definition are detailed in slides [here](https://docs.google.com/presentation/d/1ELqLcqRZ1xdQrV5IbrIfoffT0ajOvjTFdIlm5xdPgv4/edit?usp=sharing).
+Validation studies are available [here](TO DO).